-In the second quarter of 2004, CNA finalized commutation agreements with several members of the Trenwick Group.
+CNA finalized commutation agreements with several members of the Trenwick Group in the second quarter of 2004.
 These commutations resulted in unfavorable claim and claim adjustment expense reserve development which was more than offset by a release of a previously established allowance for uncollectible reinsurance.
-The remaining unfavorable net prior year claim and allocated claim adjustment expense reserve development was principally the result of the increased emergence of several large D&O claims primarily in recent accident years.
+Additionally, unfavorable net prior year claim and allocated claim adjustment expense reserve development resulted from the increased emergence of several large D&O claims, primarily in recent accident years.